scollins83/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines 212 through 225 in my code in `video_processor.py`.
-First, the x and y meters per pixel were obtained from the Tracker's curve centers object, the lines were fit to the lane line boundary values found to draw the previous example picture.
+I did this in lines 277 through 296 in my code in `video_processor.py`.
+First, the x and y meters per pixel were estimated by using 3.7 meters as an estimate for the width of the lane, and 30 meters estimated as the length of the used portion of the lane.
+Those values were set in the `local_configuration.json` file, and passed to the Tracker object.
+I then obtained the ym_per_pixel and xm_per_pixel values from the Tracker's curve centers object, the lines were fit to the lane line boundary values found to draw the previous example picture.
 The curve radius was then calculated for each line.
+Initially upon my first submission, I had those yardage estimates really wrong, but now they appear to be performing more reasonably (except in spots where it is difficult to recognize the line at all, in which case it jumps around).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines 185 through 238 in my code in `video_processor.py`- I filled in the lane with green, and then added the radius of curvature and center lane information.
-Here is an example of my result on a test image, and note that this was captured during tuning... the radius of curvature overlapping text was fixed as a result of seeing this image, as you will see in the video:
+I implemented this step in lines 263 through 275 in my code in `video_processor.py`- I filled in the lane with green, and then added the radius of curvature and center lane information in lines 298 - 303.
+Here is an example of my result on a test image:

 ![alt text][image_on_road]